nickils/Golem/README.md

 - Relay: `https://roblox-golem-default-rtdb.firebaseio.com/`.
 The channel id
 is the secret.
 Studio mints a fresh one on every start and wipes the old channel, so a leaked line dies with the session.
-- `golem.py` and `golem.md` ship in this package.
+- `golem-helper.py` and `golem-tools.md` ship in this package.
 The relay carries small JSON commands and results only.
-- Relay rules: paste `firebase-rules.json` into the Firebase console (Realtime Database > Rules) once.
-It lets anyone open a channel they know the ID of, and nobody list channels.
-All three programs only ever touch their own channel, so nothing else changes.

 - Leaked a line mid-session?
 Settings > END SESSION AND ROTATE CHANNEL in the plugin kills it on the spot and issues a new one.
 (Every Studio restart already rotates automatically.)